 This bread is so easy once you have mature sourdough starter, the main thing you need is time.
 If you a lucky to have a friend who shares starter, you're ready to go, otherwise you can make your own starter in about a week.
 There are many websites that offer instructions.
 Once you master the basic sourdough, try adding herbs, nuts, seeds, olives and incorporating whole wheat or rye flour (substituting 1/2 – 1 cup) to the bread flour.

-8 hours before you wish to bake, feed your starter as you have all along.
+8 hours before you wish to bake, feed your starter (1/2 Cup Starter, 1/2 Cup warm water, 3/4 Cup + 2 TBSP Bread Flour; leave at room temperature).
 If you keep your starter in the refrigerator and it has been fed within the past 7 days, you can use it straight from the fridge.

 Whisk the starter and the water until the starter is dissolved and you have a murky liquid.

-Mix the wet and dry ingredients with a rubber spatula (Spoonula) until a shaggy dough forms and there are not streaks of dry flour.
+Mix the wet and dry ingredients with a rubber spatula (Spoonula) until a shaggy dough forms and there are no streaks of dry flour.